 When I forget that if planning discipline is be a centre within an agency at all, it should always be the centre of accountability.

 Bill Bernbach said, “A principle isn’t a principle until it costs you money.”
 He was right, I think.
 What he said keeps me humble.
-I don’t know if I’m lucky enough, or unfortunate enough, to have never tested whether those sentences I wrote above are really my principles that cost me money.
+I don’t know if I’m lucky enough, or unfortunate enough, to have never tested whether those sentences I wrote above are really my principles that will cost me money.

 Dear readers, do you know when it’s time to leave the place where you earn your living now?